fatash89/atom/doc/source/includes/walkthrough.md

     - Do `serialization arrow` to use Apache Arrow serialization
 - We can see the history of our commands by using the `records` command
     - `records cmdres atombot`
-- We can also see all of the logs that have been written so far
-    - `records log`
 - You can exit atom-cli by either
     - `exit`
     - CTRL+D